 Food scrap bags are an efficient and cost-effective method of collecting food scraps from residents’ homes.
 Benefits of this method include:

-See this page for program FAQ.
-You may also call 651-661-9393 for additional program information.
+You may call 651-661-9393 for additional program information.